Toonstruck: Design and animation

 Creative influences for Toonstrucks characters, locations and animations were the classic cartoons of Warner Bros., Tex Avery, Hanna-Barbera and Walt Disney Studios.
 Elements of the game were also inspired by British humor and the "lampooning" of American pop culture.
 Canadian animation studio Nelvana signed a deal with Virgin Interactive to produce animation for Toonstruck through Nelvana's commercials production arm Bear Spots Inc. It was Nelvana's first contract with Virgin.
 There were also animation cels and characters that were developed and keyframed by Burst and finished by Rainbow Animation, in the Philippines.
 Burst's animators did much of their work traditionally, sketching characters and their movements on paper and then animating these frames.
 The company used computer technology from Silicon Graphics, as well as software such as Deluxe Paint and Autodesk Animator, which were used for coloring and finishing of the animated sequences.
 Over 11.000 animations were made by Burst during development.

 The full-motion footage of the game's live-action actors was shot in Burst's own motion capture studio, with hundreds of hours of performance against a green screen.
-An eight-camera Digital Betacam set-up was used in order to allow Lloyd's character to be "perfectly scaleable" when viewed from every possible angle.
+An eight-camera Digital Betacam set-up was used in order to allow Lloyd's character to be "perfectly scalable" when viewed from every possible angle.
 In order to make post-production more efficient and easier, Burst first filmed empty scenes and then introduced the actor.
 A program by Silicon Graphics was used to calculate the difference in lighting and color between the two types of footage, thereby speeding up the process of color correction.
 The footage was then composited and edited together with the animation by Burst's in-house animators.
 Richard Hare served as director of the live-action production.
 According to voice actor Dom DeLuise, the makeup and costume design for Lloyd was purposely done in a way that footage of his could be easily manipulated for the game; for instance, Lloyd's jacket costume had no buttons and his hair was combed right in the middle so that his likeness could be flipped right or left without being noticeable to players.

 McWilliams noted the team designed many ideas they felt were funny and interesting, without focusing on what was achievable within the budget and schedule.
 For the most part, the company gave the team creative freedom, but intervened when more content was made than could be included in one game and decided to cut half the material from the final game.
 This forced Burst to rework the game under this restriction.